Track W.'s sponsored bills, co-sponsored legislation, and voting record

 FL

 This resolution seeks to expel Representative Sheila Cherfilus-McCormick from the U.S. House of Representatives.
-The action is based on her indictment for allegedly stealing $5 million in FEMA disaster funds and using them to finance her congressional campaign.
-These serious criminal allegations and ongoing ethics concerns are cited as undermining public trust and violating the standards required of a Member of Congress.
+The expulsion is based on her indictment for allegedly stealing \$5 million in FEMA disaster funds and using them to finance her congressional campaign.
+These actions are cited as a gross abuse of public trust and a violation of House standards.

 This act establishes new residency and work authorization requirements for obtaining a Commercial Driver's License (CDL) and mandates annual state reporting on English proficiency enforcement for commercial drivers.